JOHN BANOVICH EXHIBITING AT SAFARI CLUB INTERNATIONAL, LAS VEGAS, NEVADA

 John Banovich is a long time donor and supporter of Safari Club International and the Safari Club International Foundation as well as a past recipient of the CJ McElroy Award.
 He is a board member of the Craighead Institute and an advisory board member to the Safari Club International Foundation.
 Banovich is best known for painting bold and dramatic scenes of iconic wildlife and nature in its most essential form, and has achieved extraordinary popularity among art collectors and sportsmen across the globe.
 Through his own conservation work with the Banovich Wildscapes Foundation, and through his visual narratives, the artist has brought the plight of wildlife and wild places to the attention of an international audience.

 John Banovich has been selected as the Safari Club International 2022 Featured Artist.
-The Banovich exhibition will showcase the 2022 collection of John Banovich originals and newly released limited edition giclee canvases as well as original works by sculptors Mick Doellinger, photographer Riccardo Tosi, custom luxury eyeware by Yann and luxury lifestyle decor with a social purpose by Ankole Designs.
+The Banovich exhibition will showcase the 2022 collection of John Banovich originals and newly released limited edition giclee canvases as well as original works by guest sculptor Murray Grant, photographer Riccardo Tosi and custom luxury eyeware by Yann.
 Banovich Art is also proud to debut its hand-blown fine art glass line at the 2022 Safari Club International 2022.

 Proceeds from Banovich artwork support BWF, providing essential assistance to many small-but-vital organizations dedicated to scientific research, habitat conservation and public education.
 Efforts are focused in Africa and the Russian Far East.
 BWF supports 12 projects in seven countries.